Start Printed Page 32618

 Notice and request for comments.

 In accordance with the Paperwork Reduction Act of 1995 and Office of Management and Budget (OMB) regulations, the Food Safety and Inspection Service (FSIS) is announcing its intention to renew the approved information collection regarding petitions for rulemaking.
+The approval for this information collection will expire on November 30, 2018.
 FSIS is making no changes to the approved collection.
-The approval for this information collection will expire on October 31, 2015.

 Start Further Info

 Gina Kouba, Office of Policy and Program Development, Food Safety and Inspection Service, USDA, 1400 Independence Avenue SW, Room 6065, South Building, Washington, DC 20250-3700; (202) 720-5627.